tanyasreenagesh/WebSearchEngine/README.md

 Run main.py to create the inverted index (the index will be saved as a feather file).

 Run gui.py to input search queries and get results.

+### Brief Description of the Python Files:

+1. indexer.py:     Create the inverted index and save it to the pickle file invertedPkl.pkl
+2. processing.py: